Ashutoshmishra7305/Deforstation-of-trees-/README.md

    \text{NDVI} = \frac{NIR - RED}{NIR + RED}
    \]
 3. *Visualized NDVI as a heatmap*
-4. (Optional) Saved the output plot as PNG
+4. Saved the output plot as PNG

 ---